seandavi/ngCGH/README.rst

 ::

-    $ ngCGH -h
-    usage: ngCGH [-h] [-w WINDOWSIZE] [-o OUTFILE] [-l LOGLEVEL] [-r REGIONS] normalbam tumorbam
+    usage: ngCGH [-h] [-w WINDOWSIZE] [-o OUTFILE] [-l LOGLEVEL] [-r REGIONS] [-t PROCESSES]
+		 normalbam tumorbam

     positional arguments:
       normalbam             The name of the bamfile for the normal comparison tumorbam              The name of the tumor sample bamfile

     optional arguments:
       -h, --help            show this help message and exit -w WINDOWSIZE, --windowsize WINDOWSIZE
-                        The number of reads captured from the normal sample for calculation of copy number
-    -o OUTFILE, --outfile OUTFILE
+			    The number of reads captured from the normal sample for calculation of copy number (default: 1000) -o OUTFILE, --outfile OUTFILE
-                        Output filename, default <stdout>
+			    Output filename, default <stdout> (default: None)
       -l LOGLEVEL, --loglevel LOGLEVEL
-                        Logging Level, 1-15 with 1 being minimal logging and 15 being everything [10]
+			    Logging Level, 1-30 with 1 being maximal logging and 30 being errors only [20] (default: 20)
       -r REGIONS, --regions REGIONS
-                        regions to which analysis should be restricted, either a bed file name or a single region in format chrN:XXX- YYY
+			    regions to which analysis should be restricted, either a bed file name or a single region in format chrN:XXX- YYY (default: None)
+      -t PROCESSES, --threads PROCESSES
+			    parallelize over regions (or chromosomes) (default: 1)

 Output
 ======